sankita15/git-tutorial/Session1.md

 2.)
 What happens internally in git when you commit your staged changes?

 3.)
 How to revert the locally committed change? (version - no one knows)

+4.)
+How to revert it if its the initial commit :wink: 😉